Tune in to the word.

 Being able to confidently answer yes to this question is a game changer.
 Whatever your scenario the capacity to discern whether your reluctance to make a move is fear based or the wisdom of your intuition is an essential life skill to develop.

-If you discern that it is indeed fear that is at the root cause of your resitance to change, have you noticed how your resistance shows up?
+If you discern that it is indeed fear that is at the root cause of your resistance to change, have you noticed how your resistance shows up?
 Over the years I’ve become aware that self-doubt and busyness are the two main characters in my resistance show.
 What’s your unique blend of fear based resistance?

 In the programme we consider resistance to change in our fourth module Transforming Resistance.
 In this module we work with an innovative 4 stage approach to moving into and beyond your resistance.

-Journey Back To You is a programme that can support you if you’re a professional who is:
+Fully You is a programme that can support you if you’re a professional who is:

 - Feeling stressed through having to spin lots of plates in work and life, play lots of roles, and meet lots of expectations (including the high ones you have of yourself).